Counseling

 Vas isolation tips

-- Skin incision made w/ scalpel or vas dissector (sharp instrument)
+- Skin incision made with vas dissector (sharp instrument)

 - If full steps of Li no-scalpel vasectomy are not followed, then it is MIS vasectomy